 The Opposite of A.I.

-It’s said that if you have a talking horse, nobody cares what it says.
+It’s said that if you have a talking horse, nobody cares to listen to exactly what it says.
 It’s enough that the horse talks at all.
-Artificial Intelligence, or the hype all around it, is a bit like that talking horse.
+Artificial intelligence, or the hype all around it all, is a bit like that talking horse.

-It’s been a decade since IBM’s Watson promised a revolution in cancer treatment and Tesla promised an A.I. self-driving car.
-Every failure and limitation is waived off with the promise of increasingly rapid progress, with the next turn just around the corner.
+It’s been a decade since IBM’s Watson promised a revolution in cancer treatment.
+Ten years, too, since Tesla promised an A.I. “fully autonomous” self-driving car.
+The real progress is, of course, just around the corner — a month or two, a year at most away.

 “Just wait, who knows,” they say.
 “So much can happen in a year!”

-Who has that kind of time?
-Since the stakes are so high.
-Let’s ask this horse some questions, and see what it has to say.
+Ain’t nobody got time for that.
+Let’s ask this horse some questions, see what it has to say.

 What Does the Horse Say?

-Perhaps that’s a drawback to having a talking horse.
-Maybe if you start talking to it, one grows reluctant to ask it to do unpleasant work.
+One of the drawbacks to having a talking horse, I think, is once it starts talking one probably grows reluctant to ask it to do any unpleasant work.

-They’ll be in the good and probably grateful company of many others whose doom was foretold in earlier reporting.
-I’ve seen predicted the loss of jobs for writers, editors, truck drivers, marketers, accountants, pilots and lawyers (these from 2016!), and even doctors, teachers, and nannies.
+I’ve seen news stories that fashion models will lose their jobs to A.I. — I very much did not see that coming.
+I’ve seen wholesale loss of jobs predicted for writers, editors, truck drivers, marketers, accountants, pilots and lawyers (these from 2016!), and even doctors, teachers, and nannies.

 Honestly, I was doing ok until this part about the nannies: